MDecker-MobileComputing/Angular_ChuckNorrisFact/README.md

 This Angular application can access the REST-API from a different domains than it is served itself because the HTTP response from the REST-API contains the HTTP header `Access-Control-Allow-Origin: *`.
-Because of the HTTP header most browsers won't block the Ajax request made by this application despite its violation of the *Same Origin Policy*.
+This HTTP header tells most browsers to not block the Ajax request made by this application despite its violation of the *Same Origin Policy*.

 The favorites are stored in the browser's *Local Storage*, i.e. stored favorites are available only in the browser installation that was used to save them.